neyney10/Visualization-of-GQUIC-features/README.md

-# Visualisation of GQUIC 043 features/fields in graphical plots.
+# Visualization of GQUIC 043 features/fields in graphical plots.
 ## What is it?
 This repository contains scripts that allow easy visualization of GQUIC version 043 (used by Android's youtube app) in graphs using Plotly as graph generator.